jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/02- Elixir Basics.md

 ## Char Lists vs Binaries

 As an aside, remember how we have single-quoted strings (arrays of Chars) and double-quoted strings (binaries)?
 Those types end up being important.
-We use `Enum` methods on single-quoted Strings, and `String` methods on double-quoted Strings.
+We use `Enum` functions on single-quoted Strings, and `String` functions on double-quoted Strings.

 ```elixir
 iex(1)> Enum.count 'hello'